mikeion/AdventofCode2019/README.md

 # Advent of Code 2019 - Mike Ion
 [Advent of Code](http://www.adventofcode.com) is an Advent calendar of small programming puzzles completed daily by programmers around the world during the month of December.
 Here, I submit my solutions to the exercises, written in Python 3.7 using Jupyter notebooks.
+I am slowly working through these, but aim to finish by August 2020.
 <center>

 | Day | Link to Puzzle                              | Jupyter notebook